4 Tips for Choosing the Right Blood Pressure App

 Tips

-But how do you find the right blood pressure app for yourself?
+But how do you find the right blood pressure app for you?
 Here are some criteria to consider:

-- Quality and Security: The app should come from a reputable source and ensure high data protection.
-The measurements should not be shared with third parties without consent or used for advertising purposes.
-The app should also be regularly updated and improved.
+- Quality and safety: The app should come from a reputable source and ensure strong data protection.
+Readings should not be shared with third parties without consent or used for advertising.
+The app should also be updated and improved regularly.

-BloodPressureDB stands for quality and security since 2011.
-It is one of the few apps that even carries the seal of approval from the German Hypertension League. - Compatibility and Usability: The app should be compatible with your smartphone or tablet and offer simple and intuitive operation.
-It should also provide the option to synchronize measurements with an external blood pressure monitor or enter them manually.
+{graphic="{-%-5/%/}" style="width: 24px; height: 24px;" border="0" align="absmiddle" /} BloodPressureDB has stood for quality and safety since 2011.
+It is one of the few apps that even carries the seal of the German Hypertension League. - Compatibility and ease of use: The app should be compatible with your smartphone or tablet and offer a simple, intuitive interface.
+It should also let you sync readings from an external blood pressure monitor or enter them manually.

-BloodPressureDB is available for Android devices, Apple (iOS) devices, and as a browser-compatible web app.
-This ensures maximum compatibility.
-In addition to manual entry, Bluetooth measuring devices from many manufacturers are supported. - Features and Content: A blood pressure app should do more than just display measurements.
-It should include graphical representations of blood pressure trends, a reminder function for measurements, and an export function for the data.
-The app should also provide information and tips on blood pressure, hypertension, and prevention.
+{graphic="{-%-6/%/}" style="width: 24px; height: 24px;" border="0" align="absmiddle" /} BloodPressureDB is available for Android devices, Apple (iOS) devices and as a browser-compatible web app, ensuring maximum compatibility.
+In addition to manual entry, Bluetooth monitors from many manufacturers are supported. - Features and content: A blood pressure app should do more than just display readings.
+It should include graphical displays of blood pressure trends, a reminder function for measurements and a data export feature.
+The app should also provide information and tips on blood pressure, hypertension and prevention.

-BloodPressureDB offers not only this but much more: e.g., the recording of medications as well as their storage and intake reminders. - Reviews and Experiences: Is the app positively rated and recommended by other users?
+{graphic="{-%-9/%/}" style="width: 24px; height: 24px;" border="0" align="absmiddle" /} BloodPressureDB offers not only that but much more: e.g. medication tracking, inventory management and reminders to take your medicines. - Reviews and experience: Do other users rate and recommend the app?
 You should read the comments and reviews to get an impression of the app's quality and reliability.

-BloodPressureDB has been downloaded millions of times and has correspondingly many customer reviews.
-Additionally, professional groups such as pharmacists and doctors also like to recommend the BloodPressureDB app.
+{graphic="{-%-10/%/}" style="width: 24px; height: 24px;" border="0" align="absmiddle" /} BloodPressureDB has been downloaded millions of times and has a correspondingly large number of customer reviews.
+In addition, professional groups such as pharmacists and doctors are happy to recommend the BloodPressureDB app.

 Does an app need approval as a medical device?

-Unfortunately, the approval criteria for medical devices have changed, so this question can no longer be simply answered with a yes.
-BloodPressureDB was approved as a medical device under Class I according to MDD.
-However, with the introduction of the Medical Device Regulation (MDR), the classification of software has changed.
-There is now a new requirement, the notoriously known Rule 11 in professional circles:
+Unfortunately, the approval criteria for medical devices have changed, so this question can no longer be answered with a simple yes.
+BloodPressureDB was approved as a Class I medical device under the MDD.
+However, with the introduction of the Medical Device Regulation (MDR), the classification of software changed.
+There is a provision known in professional circles as the notorious Rule 11:

-Software intended to provide information that is used to make decisions for diagnostic or therapeutic purposes belongs to Class IIa [or higher].
+Software intended to provide information that is used to make decisions for diagnostic or therapeutic purposes falls into Class IIa [or higher].

 According to current regulations, an app does not necessarily have to be a medical device.
-However, if it wants to be one, it must meet at least the requirements of Class IIa.
-A Class I app under MDR is also possible, but then the data cannot be used for therapy.
+If it is to be one, however, it must meet at least the requirements of Class IIa.
+A Class I app under the MDR is also possible, but then the data may not be used for therapy.

 Conclusion

-A blood pressure app can be a useful addition to blood pressure monitoring, but it does not replace a doctor's visit or medical treatment.
+A blood pressure app can be a useful addition to monitoring your blood pressure, but it does not replace seeing your doctor or medical treatment.
+Our recommendation is the BloodPressureDB app.